 Another power couple in the local travel blogging scene: Nikka Corsino and Owen Ballesteros.
 This duo will probably cringe at the sight of the phrase power couple in the same sentence with their names, or they will probably ask me to remove it (hope not!).
 Nikka and Owen are just two of the humblest human beings I have had the pleasure of meeting personally, a rarity in this world, considering that they are also also two of the most gifted.

 You know those times when you’re down and you have to look at something uplifting?
 Some people stare at the stars, others at old pictures.
 I look at Two2Travel.
 It is a visual treat: neat, light, pretty.
 I could browse to no end (but alas, they have finite number of posts).
-Their captures are inspiring and almost always powerful enough remind us that this is indeed a beautiful word.
+Their captures are inspiring and almost always powerful enough remind us that this is indeed a beautiful world.
 The writing is just as light, always an easy read but never devoid of substance.

 If each travel blog were a movie, Two2Travel would be one of those colorful, Amelie-type, feel-good romantic blockbuster.
 But Flip N’ Travels?
 Ah, this one’s gangster!
 Bonnie and Clyde, anyone?